rshilpa16/Customer-Service-Satisfaction/README.md

 Out of all three channels Email, Inbound and Outbound maximum CSAT score % is for Outbound call i.e 85.40 %

-FTR day wise is showing normal except day 28th where FTR decreased.
+FTR day wise is showing normal except day 28th where FTR showing as decreased.

-Regarding CSAT Trend and CSAT % Score trend day wise, there is increase in the CSAT percentage from 83% to 85%.
+Regarding CSAT Trend and CSAT % Score trend, day wise, there is increase in the CSAT percentage from 83% to 85%.
 Highest CSAT % is on day 29th with Score 87.22%